 Appeal to the senses by integrating photos and videos.
 Embed photos and videos in your blogs, social media posts and emails to encourage sharing.
 Share recipe tutorials, practical advice clips, staff intros and catering event videos.
 Establish a strong presence on major platforms like Facebook, Twitter, Pinterest and Instagram, and work with content creators, like social media influencers, podcasters, and bloggers to grow your reach.

-Mobile traffic accounts for roughly half of all internet traffic worldwide.
+Mobile traffic accounts for roughly 60% of all internet traffic worldwide.
 With a mobile-friendly business website, you’ll be much more accessible for those customers using a mobile device.
 Your customers will find it easier to view your content, submit orders, make payments and interact with you no matter where they are.
 A high percentage of your leads could be searching for your business on a mobile device, and you’ll be providing them with an optimized experience if your website is mobile-friendly.

 U.S. grocery chain, Roche Bros.
 Supermarkets, understood the importance of an adaptive mobile experience for their website when they chose FoodStorm.
 As John Lauderbach, VP of Information Technology noted, a lack of mobile presence contributed to Roche Bros. missing out on many catering opportunities.